King, NC

 This shot from trackside shows the siding with a couple of hoppers.
 It’s not clear how they unload the hoppers, unless they just dump on the tracks.
 My guess is that there was a freight house or something similar here during the A&Y era.
 I offer these photos to provide some kind of view of King, and just in case somebody prefers to model the modern Yadkin Valley Railway.
 Now for that feed mill I mentioned.

 King Milling Co. is located in the south of King.
 The tracks run right behind.
-Mr. McClanahan and local historian Robert Carroll state that this small mill never shipped by rail--too bad.
+Mr. McClanahan and local historian Robert Carroll state that this small mill never shipped by rail—too bad.
 King Milling Co. never did business on a scale that requires railroad service.
 If anyone is interested in modeling this structure let me know and I can provide you images of all sides of this building.
 There are a cluster of silos at the back.

 One last quote from Mr. McClanahan has less to do with King and more to do with the rail line in general.
 I’m putting it here on the King page since Mr. McClanahan was a resident there and it was from his perspective of living in King to which this quote is related:

 a.
 Building of the Chesapeake Bay Bridge-Tunnel at Norfolk.
 Granite was hauled from Mt.
+Airy for this project.
+The granite can be seen in the rip-rap at the man-made islands.

 b.
-Building of I-77 across Fancy Gap--inbound construction materials.
+Building of I-77 across Fancy Gap—inbound construction materials.

 I really like talking to people who lived along the line.
 Thanks to Mr. McClanahan for his insights!
 If you lived along the A&Y at some point (even in later years when it was Southern or Yadkin Valley) please send me an email.
 I’m glad to learn all I can!